 5. Proper First Aid Skills Can Protect an Unconscious Individual

 Providing first aid skills to an unconscious individual is important, as it protects them when they don’t have the ability to do it themselves.
 Clearing any hazards from the unconscious casualty, checking their vital signs, and administering first aid are all part of protecting a non-responsive casualty.
 If a spinal injury is not suspected, placing the unresponsive casualty in the recovery position until help arrives also protects them.

-At Blue Guard, we offer a wide range of first aid training courses crafted to meet your specific needs, to include Wilderness First Aid, Level 2 International Award in Emergency First Aid, Level 2 International Award in Pediatric First Aid, and Level 3 International Award in First Aid for adults as well as young adults.
+At Blueguard, we offer a wide range of first aid training courses crafted to meet your specific needs, to include Wilderness First Aid, Level 2 International Award in Emergency First Aid, Emergency Pediatric First Aid Course, and Advanced First Aid At Work for adults as well as young adults.